How to Make Grape Juice

 • Use it to make a sourdough bread starter.

-• Drying it then grinding into a “grape flour”.
+• Drying it, then grinding it into a “grape flour”.

 Let me know in the comments if there are other ways you use the leftovers.